Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Classical Fields

-that never goes to unity except that $n_1=n_2$.
-Thus, regarding the time interface which we described, the conservation of power does not hold.
+Thus, since Eq.~(\ref{eq:eq:RCPPTPR}) never goes to unity except when $n_1=n_2$, the conservation of power does not hold for the time interface.
 This is because there is a pumping (or modulating) system which needs to do work in order to change the refractive index in time.
-Due to this work, the summation of the reflected and transmitted averaged power densities cannot be the same as the averaged power density associated with the initial wave propagating before $t=0$.
+Due to this work, the summation of the reflected and transmitted averaged power densities cannot be the same as the averaged power density associated with the incident wave before $t=0$.
 Notice that the ratio $\gamma$ can be smaller or larger than unity depending on the refractive-index ratio, as shown by Eq.~\eqref{eq:eq:RCPPTPR}.

-In summary, from the classical point of view, we succinctly explained the most salient features of temporal discontinuity that are angular frequency conversion (Eq.~\eqref{eq:eq:AFCCP}), creation of reflected waves (Eq.~\eqref{eq:eq:RTTR}), and breaking conservation of power (Eq.~\eqref{eq:eq:RCPPTPR}).
-Remembering these three properties which have been also illustrated by Fig.~\ref{fig:timeORG}, in the following, we move to examine the quantum aspects of the problem.
+In summary, from the classical point of view, we succinctly explained the most salient features of a temporal discontinuity: angular frequency conversion [Eq.~\eqref{eq:eq:AFCCP}], creation of reflected waves [Eq.~\eqref{eq:eq:RTTR}], and breaking the conservation of power [Eq.~\eqref{eq:eq:RCPPTPR}].
+Remembering these three properties which have been also illustrated in Fig.~\ref{fig:timeORG}, in the following, we move to examine the quantum aspects of the fields.